Kubafqt/Snake-Sandbox/README.md

 After that I will add more new features for better gameplay experience and more sandbox elements.

-some other idea: more snakes types, with some spells (more OOP and inheritance) [right after, next weekend will be much more OP]
+Other ideas to project: more snakes types, with some spells (more OOP and inheritance) [right after, next weekend will be much more OP]